Croatia, Slovenia & Venice Tour Snapshot

 Overnight: Ljubljana | Meals: B

-In the morning we depart for our last stop in Slovenia, the fairy-tale town of Bled.
+After browsing the morning market in Ljubljana, we enjoy a last lunch and then head for our last stop in Slovenia, the fairy-tale town of Bled.
 Situated at the foot of Mt Triglav, Lake Bled is “as romantic and magical as they come and without a doubt the most beautiful lake in the Alps.”
-On the lake we take a traditional pletna boat to the island and also visit Bled Castle.
-We lunch at the restaurant famed for having the absolute best Kremšnita (Bled Custard Cream Cake).
-Tasting is believing!
-We take a beautiful walk along the lake this afternoon.
+Our hotel is a beautiful old villa, built as a vacation home by Mussolini.
+We enjoy dinner in the excellent restaurant overlooking the lake.

 Overnight: Venice | Meals: B, D